Schedule AnAppointment

 Originally written July 11, 2019

-You get out of the water after a great day at the pool and notice your hearing sounds off.
+You exit the water after a great day at the pool and notice your hearing sounds off.
 Yes, you might have water in your ear.
-It’s not difficult to get it out, but we want to make sure you do so safely so you can avoid an infection.
+Getting it out is not difficult, but we want to make sure you do so safely to avoid an infection.

-Water getting stuck in your ears can happen easily, from swimming in bodies of water or pools to bathing to showering for long durations.
 However, some are more prone to it than others.
-If you have excessive ear wax, narrow ear canals, or have bone growths in your ear canal, the water can be trapped inside.
+If you have excessive ear wax, narrow ear canals, or bone growths in your ear canal, water can trap inside.

-There are plenty of simple remedies for getting water out of your ear.
+Plenty of simple remedies exist for getting water out of your ear.
 First, try tilting your head in the direction of the blocked ear and jiggling your earlobe.
 You can also lie down on a towel and let gravity draw the water from your ear.

 The hot air from a hair dryer may also evaporate the water.
 Make sure to turn it to its lowest setting and hold it about a foot from your ear, though.

-Finally, some over-the-counter medicines can help break up the moisture and kill any bacteria that may be growing in the water.
-Do not use products like hydrogen peroxide or alcohol without consulting a physician, however, as these might burn when applied to your ear.
+Some over-the-counter medicines can help reduce moisture and kill bacteria that may be in the water.
+Do not use products like hydrogen peroxide or alcohol on your ear without talking to a doctor.
+They might cause a burn.

 Don’t use a Q-tip or other object you would have to insert into your ear.
-Doing so can not only force the water deeper into your ear, but it can compress earwax in your ear canal or even puncture your eardrum.
+Doing this can push water deeper into your ear.
+It can also compress earwax in your ear canal or even puncture your eardrum.

 You can keep the inside of your ears dry by wearing ear plugs or a swimmer’s cap.
-Thoroughly drying the outside of your ear when you get out of the water can also help prevent water from draining into it.
+Thoroughly drying the outside of your ear when you exit the water can also help prevent water from draining into it.

-Yes, you should make a doctor’s appointment if you have persistent ear pain, swelling, or drainage so you can be evaluated for possible swimmer’s ear.
+Yes, you should see a doctor if you have ongoing ear pain, swelling, or drainage.
+This will help check for swimmer’s ear.
 Swimmer’s ear usually requires treatment with prescription ear drops.

 Water in the ear can be a nuisance, but we don’t want it to cause any health problems.
-If you think you have swimmer’s ear, or are just having trouble getting the water out, don’t hesitate to make an appointment with a CEENTA doctor today.
+If you think you have swimmer’s ear or are having trouble getting water out, make an appointment with a CEENTA doctor today.

 Tired and watery.